siriustrack/meta-ads-mcp/README.md

 A [Model Calling Protocol (MCP)](https://github.com/anthropics/anthropic-tools) plugin for interacting with Meta Ads API.

+> **DISCLAIMER:** This is an unofficial third-party tool and is not associated with, endorsed by, or affiliated with Meta in any way.
+This project is maintained independently and uses Meta's public APIs according to their terms of service.
+Meta, Facebook, Instagram, and other Meta brand names are trademarks of their respective owners.

 ## Features

 - Seamless authentication with Meta's Graph API for desktop applications